gustavobartho/Applied-Data-Science-With-Python/README.md

 #### Week learning objectives:

-* Demonstrate basic statistical test knowledge on dataframes in pandas
+* Demonstrate basic statistical test knowledge on dataframes in pandas;
-* Recognize other kinds of structured data such as networks, graphs, natural language
+* Recognize other kinds of structured data such as networks, graphs, natural language;

 ---
 ---